kakato10/UP_2014_2015_SI/3_16.10.2014/README.md

 ##Task 2 Math Functions

-Write a C++, which uses the cmath library as follows:
+Write a C++, which uses the cmath library and does as follows:
  * computes and displays the square of a number
  * computes and displays the square root of a number
  * finds and displays the absolute value of a number